Get in touch

 ● High fasting insulin, either caused by high blood glucose (sugar) or due to insulin resistance, can lead to disease recurrence and more aggressive disease.

-● Evexomostat is an experimental drug being developed for breast cancer patients like you that have an alteration in the PI3K pathway
+● Evexomostat is an experimental drug being developed for breast cancer patients like you that have an alteration in the PI3K/Akt pathway.
+Controlling high glucose could help improve clinical outcomes.

 Clinical Rationale for the Amelia-1 Trial